-This morning we drive north through the Sierra Nevada, which acted as a barrier protecting Spain's last Muslim kingdom, Granada, from Christian incursions.
+We then drive north through the Sierra Nevada, which acted as a barrier protecting Spain's last Muslim kingdom, Granada, from Christian incursions.
 We shall gain a deeper understanding about the way the mountains isolated Granada from the grand views we will encounter along this road.